Sunday, 01 September 2024

 Haidhausen with its majority vote for the Green Party has several organic hotspots, and one of them is Elsässer Straße East of Bordeauxplatz.
 A few steps from Haidhauser Oase, next to an organic bakery and opposite the organic neighbourhood grocery Lebascha you'll find Erbil's, the only vegan doner kebap shop in town.
 Instead of meat you'll get organic seitan, and some (but not all) of the vegetables also are organic.
 Choose an organic softdrink or beer from the fridge, but have an eye on organic labels since not everything is organic.
 They also serve organic tea and tisanes and use organic oat drink for coffee drinks.
 Unfortunately they do not sell baklava for dessert during covid-19 restrictions, instead you can choose from a number of home-made cakes for take away.

 More vegan lunch in the form of Israelian-style vegan mezze can be had just a few steps away at Oliver offering an all-you-can-eat lunch buffet at the very competitive price of 10 EUR.
 The friendly owner assured me that all of the ingredients except herbs and spices were organic.
 You can also borrow a blanket and picnic basket and take your lunch to the park at Bordeauxplatz.
 Lunch time stops when everything is sold, and you may of course use your own jars and boxes for take-away.
-In the afternoon and evenings step by for hand-rolled vegan ice-cream, freshly prepared while you wait: A plant-drink based "batter" is poured onto a freezer plate, stirred with fruit, berries, home-made cookies, nuts and other flavourings you specify, frozen to a thin sheet of ice-cream, rolled up and served in a bowl.
-When the weather is nice and warm the shop keeps open until 10 pm on weekdays except on Mondays when it is closed.
+In the afternoon and evenings step by for

 If you proceed in direction Max-Weber-/Wiener Platz (coming from Rosenheimer Platz or Ostbahnhof you may take the tram) to the tram stop Wörthstraße (and can resist beautiful, fully organic Cafe Reichshof on your way) you'll reach Würzbar.
 The name of this pleasant ayurvedic vegetarian eatery, cafe and spice shop is a pun derived from the verb "würzen" (to spice up) and "bar" (as bar) and the homonymous suffix "-bar" meaning "to be capable of something".
 The food is all organic (as are the drinks), but not all of the products for sale are certified.
-As of July 2022, there's unfortunately no gastro service, but let's hope the eatery will be back soon.

-On busy Rosenheimer Straße, a few steps from the Ohne zero-waste shop the Heartbeet salad bar serves salads and bowls.
-All veges, the ice-cream and some (non-alcoholic) drinks are organic, and at an extra price you can get organic eggs on top of your bowl.
+and at an extra price you can get organic eggs on top of your bowl.
 It's a heaven for clean-eating lovers, but if you love spices this isn't a place for you.
-The concept has been a success story during corona delivery and take-away, leading to the opening of a second shop in Neuhausen, and there's a third shop w/in the Feinkost Käfer deli near Münchner Freiheit.
-Although they had been participating in a deposit scheme for the dishes they seem to face issues with it lately, so you may be forced to use one-way packaging.
+The concept had been a success story during corona delivery and take-away, leading to the opening of branches in Neuhausen and w/in the Feinkost Käfer deli near Münchner Freiheit, but they had to close again.
+Insist to get your food in deposit dishes if not bringing your own boxes.
 If you cannot fetch you order by bicycle yourself their delivery service will pedal it to you.

 Located directly at Weißenburger Platz Spoon Up offers hearty soups and stews for lunch and promises to use regional, often organic produce.
 Unfortunately the only organic ingredient visible on the daily menu is meat which is marked as 'bio'.